Omar-Sameh-m/amazon_clone/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by Amazon's e-commerce platform
-- Built with Flutter and Firebase
-- Thanks to the open-source community for amazing packages